Fourier analysis

-To use Fourier analysis, data must be equally spaced.
+In applications, Fourier analysis is usually applied to a "signal" depending on "time" sampled at equal time intervals of length $T$.
+The Fourier transform converts this sequence in an equally long sequence of amplitudes for sines and cosines (or more conveniently, complex exponentials) with frequency multiples of $1/T$.
+This is particularly useful to detect strong periodic components in the signal.
+The Fast Fourier Transform is an efficient algorithm to compute these amplitudes.
 Different approaches have been developed for analyzing unequally spaced data, notably the least-squares spectral analysis (LSSA) methods that use a least squares fit of sinusoids to data samples, similar to Fourier analysis.
 Fourier analysis, the most used spectral method in science, generally boosts long-periodic noise in long gapped records; LSSA mitigates such problems.

 Applications

 Fourier analysis has many scientific applications – in physics, partial differential equations, number theory, combinatorics, signal processing, digital image processing, probability theory, statistics, forensics, option pricing, cryptography, numerical analysis, acoustics, oceanography, sonar, optics, diffraction, geometry, protein structure analysis, and other areas.

 This wide applicability stems from many useful properties of the transforms: